AndroidTestBugReport/ReCDroid/README.md

    cd 1.newsblur_s
 ```

-5. Run the reproducing program which is named with "percerun_`AppName`.sh"
+5. Run the reproducing process which is named with "percerun_`AppName`.sh"
 ```sh
    ./percerun_newsblur.sh
 ```